-The current implementation of the ground station allows for a list of setpoints to be loaded into the gui to allow for autonomous navigation.
+The current implementation of the ground station allows for a list of setpoints to be loaded into the GUI to allow for autonomous navigation.
 The quad will automatically relocate to the next point in the list once it gets within a defined range of the setpoint.
 We plan to create a list of setpoints that will be used to test each new build of the quad software.
 This will enable us to test edge cases and to have a flight pattern that will test the more extreme patterns of movement.
+Another method of testing is to use the CLI to directly call commands that we are testing.
+In Figure 3-3 the CLI is shown in the top left, Backend in the bottom left and the flight is on the right.